DevRev-Team-65/Team-65-main/Recursion_of_thought_experiment/README.md

  `pip install -r requirements.txt`

 # Solving the query using rot function
- To ask your own custom query, write your custom query within quotes in the rot function
+ Customize the query below to suit the reporting needs.
  ```
 from Recursion_of_thought_experiment.Recursion_of_Thought import rot
-rot("Retrieve work items associated with the Rev organization Rev-789 and tickets that need a response, and create a summary.")
+query = "Retrieve work items associated with the Rev organization Rev-789 and tickets that need a response, and create a summary."
+rot(query)
 ```

 # Sample result: